-People living with autoimmune and systemic inflammatory syndromes are at increased risk of vaccine-preventable infections, yet many patients are not getting the vaccines they need.
-This educational webinar addresses how vaccines work, why vaccines are important, and which vaccines may be recommended for individuals living with an autoimmune or inflammatory condition.
+People living with autoimmune and systemic inflammatory conditions have an increased risk of vaccine-preventable infections, but many patients don’t get the vaccines they need.
+This educational webinar addresses how vaccines work, why vaccines are important, and which vaccines may be recommended for people living with an autoimmune or inflammatory condition.

 Here’s what patient participants said they learned from this webinar: